 iv Other areas of interest

-Delaware court procedure requires lawyers from outside Delaware who want to practise in Delaware courts to associate with lawyers admitted to the Delaware Bar.
-Specifically, in order for a non-Delaware attorney to temporarily practise in a Delaware court, a member of the Delaware Bar must file a motion to admit the non-Delaware attorney pro hac vice.
-In connection with the motion, the attorney seeking admission must certify, inter alia, that he or she will be bound by all rules of the court.
-Furthermore, after a member of the Delaware Bar makes a pro hac vice motion on behalf of a non-Delaware attorney, he or she remains responsible to the court for the positions taken in the case and the presentation of the case, and must continue to make all filings with the court.
+Delaware court procedure requires lawyers from outside Delaware who want to practise in Delaware courts to associate with lawyers admitted to the Delaware Bar.88 Specifically, for a non-Delaware attorney to temporarily practise in a Delaware court, a member of the Delaware Bar must file a motion to admit the non-Delaware attorney pro hac vice.89 In connection with the motion, the attorney seeking admission must certify, inter alia, that he or she will be bound by all rules of the court.90 Furthermore, after a member of the Delaware Bar makes a pro hac vice motion on behalf of a non-Delaware attorney, he or she remains responsible to the court for the positions taken in the case and the presentation of the case,91 and must continue to make all filings with the court.
 These requirements for 'local' counsel are stricter than those of many other jurisdictions within the United States.

 Documents and the protection of privilege

-The attorney–client privilege is a common-law protection for communications between an attorney and his or her client made for the purpose of rendering legal advice.
-Delaware law codifies the attorney–client privilege in Delaware Rule of Evidence 502.
-Under this privilege rule, an attorney 'is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law in any state or nation'.
-The Delaware Supreme Court amended Rule 502 to clarify that it 'shall include persons who are employed or engaged by a business entity, to serve as “in house” counsel to that entity and/or to any of its wholly owned or controlled affiliates'.
-Therefore, the privilege applies regardless of whether the attorney involved in the communications is outside counsel to a client or in-house counsel to a client.
-The privilege is not, however, accorded to communications that render business advice as opposed to legal advice.
+Attorney–client privilege is a common-law protection for communications between an attorney and his or her client made for the purpose of rendering legal advice.
+Delaware law codifies attorney–client privilege in Delaware Rule of Evidence (DRE) 502.
+Under this privilege rule, an attorney 'is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law in any state or nation'.92 The Delaware Supreme Court amended Rule 502 to clarify that it 'shall include persons who are employed or engaged by a business entity, to serve as “in house” counsel to that entity and/or to any of its wholly owned or controlled affiliates'.93 Therefore, the privilege applies regardless of whether the attorney involved in the communications is outside counsel to a client or in-house counsel to a client.94 The privilege is not, however, accorded to communications that render business advice as opposed to legal advice.95

-Delaware courts also recognise the attorney work product doctrine (protecting information prepared in anticipation of litigation) and 'business strategy immunity' (protecting confidential business information where there is risk that the information 'may not be used for proper legal purposes, but rather for practical business advantages').100
+Delaware courts also recognise the attorney work product doctrine (protecting information prepared in anticipation of litigation)99 and 'business strategy immunity' (protecting confidential business information where there is a risk that the information 'may not be used for proper legal purposes, but rather for practical business advantages').100

 ii Production of documents